 Computer Science is a very practical subject – students will be able to use the knowledge and skills they learn in the classroom on real-world problems.
 It’s also a highly creative subject that calls on learners to be inventive.
-To help us develop this engaging, modern qualification, we talked to companies like Microsoft, Google and Cisco; organisations like Computing At School (CAS) and also teachers and academics.
+To help OCR develop this engaging, modern qualification, they talked to companies like Microsoft, Google and Cisco; organisations like Computing At School (CAS) and also teachers and academics.

 How will this course be assessed?

 - Study how processors work.

 - Explore modern network layouts and how they function.

 - Build skills in the ever important realm of cyber security.

 - Investigate how types of software are used within computer systems.

 - Stretch wider comprehension of how computers and computing affect ethical, legal, cultural and environmental issues.

 COMPUTATIONAL THINKING, ALGORITHMS AND PROGRAMMING COMPONENT 2

 - Study fundamental algorithms in computer science.